Human development, learning and well-being

 Finola Colgan-Carey

 Finola Colgan Carey LL.M, LL.
 B, B.A, H. Dip.
 Ed., Dip.
-Project Management is a part-time Law Lecturer at TUS–Athlone, teaching since 2007 across the Faculty of Continuing, Professional, Online and Distance Learning and the Faculty of Science and Health.
-Finola has over 35 years’ experience in mental health promotion development, and is a personal advocate for participatory governance, equality, and wellbeing.
-Her work spans transformative mental health programmes, human rights education, and civic engagement, with a particular focus on socially marginalised communities.
-Finola is co-author of Veterinary Law and Practice in Ireland (Clarus Press) and a recipient of the National Award for Excellence in Teaching (NAIRTL) for her contribution to the Higher Diploma in Custodial Care, delivered in partnership with the Irish Prison Service and Sligo IT
+Project Management is a part-time Law Lecturer at the Dept of Social Sciences at TUS: Midlands, teaching since 2007 across the Faculty of Continuing, Professional, Online and Distance Learning and the Faculty of Science and Health.
+Finola has over 35 years of experience in mental health promotion development, and is a personal advocate for participatory governance, equality and wellbeing.
+Her work spans transformative mental health programmes, human rights education and civic engagement, with a particular focus on socially marginalised communities.

 Doctoral Researcher

-Researcher: Sarah Hughes
+Student name: Sarah Hughes

 Supervisors: Dr Edith Walsh (TUS – Primary Supervisor) and Dr Helena Lydon (University of Galway)